nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all Tasks
+1. User requests to list all tasks
 2. sTask shows a list of tasks
 3. User requests to edit certain FIELDS of the task at INDEX
 4. sTask shows the result of edit